Best Vitamin C Serums 2026: Expert Picks

 Vitamin C Serum Buying Guide

 Choose your concentration wisely.
-Beginners should start at 10% L-ascorbic acid and move up after 4-6 weeks of tolerance.
+Beginners should start at 10% L-ascorbic acid and build up gradually after 4-6 weeks of consistent tolerance building.
 Experienced users can go straight to 15-20%.
 Above 20% increases irritation without proportional efficacy — the research does not support it.

 Check the supporting cast.
 Vitamin C + Vitamin E + ferulic acid is the proven antioxidant triad.
 Serums with all three deliver measurably better photoprotection than Vitamin C alone.
 The 2005 Duke University study that established this synergy remains the benchmark.